There’s something different about the Washington Capitals this time around.

 Game 7: April 25 Columbus @ Washington, TBD

-Betting Market: The Blue Jackets opened at +110 at 5dimes and have been bet down slightly to +105.
+Betting Market: The Blue Jackets opened at +110 and have been bet down slightly to +105.

 Setting the Stage: Washington took three of four from Columbus in the regular season, but the Jackets did win their most recent meeting in late February (their third meeting of the month).